Lakeview, New York

 Lakeview is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
 The population was 6,077 at the 2020 census.

+The Lakeview Fire Department (also referred to as Lakeview FD and abbreviated as LVFD) is the main provider of Fire Protection and Emergency Medical Services within Lakeview.

 History

 Lakeview's name reflects upon its proximity to Hempstead Lake at Hempstead Lake State Park.